Kereopa Te Rau

 Kereopa Te Rau (? – 5 January 1872) was a leader of Pai Mārire (Hauhau), a Māori religion.
 He played a key role in the Volkner Incident and was subsequently hanged for his part in it.

 Early life

 Little is known of Kereopa's early life but he was of the Ngāti Rangiwewehi iwi (tribe) of the Te Arawa confederation of tribes.
 He was baptised by the Catholic missionary Father Euloge Reignier in the 1840s and was given the Christian name of Kereopa, the Māori pronunciation of the Biblical name Cleopas.
 He may have served as a police officer in Auckland during the 1850s.
 He is known to have fought for the King Movement during the Invasion of the Waikato in 1863.
-His wife and two daughters are believed to have been killed an attack mounted on 21 February 1864 by government forces on the village of Rangiaowhia near Te Awamutu in 1864.
+His wife and two daughters are believed to have been killed in an attack mounted on 21 February 1864 by government forces on the village of Rangiaowhia near Te Awamutu in 1864.
 His sister was killed in defence of nearby Hairini the next day.